sncf-connect-tech/flutter_eco_mode/README.md

     ])
 ```
 ### Eco Range
-This feature gives the possibility to calculate an Eco Score for the device.
+This feature gives the possibility to calculate a score for the device.
+The score does NOT represent an ecological performance.
+It's just a score to determine the device's capacities.
-The score is calculated by combining static information about the device on different OS.
+It is calculated by combining static information about the device on different OS.
 It will return a double between 0 and 1.

 Then we can determine the device Eco Range: